-Well the kids both have colds so we are missing church.
-So what better time to write than this rainy Sunday morning?
+Well the kids both have colds and we are missing church, so what better time to write than this rainy Sunday morning?

 I have been wanting to write on this for a while and am never quite able to find the right words without sounding bitter.
-I am not bitter although the memories definitely still have quite the sting to them but God has taken something bad and made it good and in that I have great joy.
-I also do not want to sound conceited because I am pretty sure that some of this will sound that way, hopefully you will hear my heart!
+I am not bitter, although the memories definitely still have quite a sting.
+But God has taken something bad and made it good, and in that I have great joy.
+I also do not want to sound conceited although I am pretty sure that some of this will sound that way.
+Hopefully you will hear my heart!

-I am disciplined in my fitness lifestyle.
-And this is not the only thing that I am disciplined in.
+I am disciplined in my fitness lifestyle, and this is not the only thing that I am disciplined in.
 I am disciplined in many things actually!
-I know that people mean it as a compliment when they say to me “I wish I had your discipline!”
-But they do not know what in fact made the discipline.
-I am 34 years old so I will break down my life into 10s to discuss the making of said discipline.
-Part 1 is the first two 10s and Part 2 will be the third 10.
+I know that people mean it as a compliment when they say to me, “I wish I had your discipline!”
+But they don’t know what went into its making.
+I am 34 years old so I will break down my life into tens to discuss the making of said discipline.
+Part 1 is the first two tens and Part 2 will be the third.

 Enjoy!
 Or don’t!
 Haha